yiyangd/yiyangd.github.io/rs/index.md

 ### 1. Streaming Depth

-This example demonstrates how to start streaming depth frames from the camera and display the image in the console as an ASCII art.
+This example demonstrates how to start streaming depth frames from the camera and print the distance between

 ```python
 #####################################################